albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 ***Twitter***:

-- Python.
-- "****" library.

 This if the price of working with Twitter:

 ![alt](pics/twitter_fees.png " ")
 This is the price of curiosity.
-We are eager to work hard and enjoy for fun programming, but we are not Amancio Ortega.
+We are eager to work hard and enjoy programming for fun , but our curiosity has a limit budget to spend in leisure projects.

-*PatriTextPatriTextPatriTextPatriTextPatriTextPatriTextPatriTextPatriTextPatriText*
+- Patricia will make the Twitter code public soon :)

 -------------------------------
 -------------------------------